retentioneering/retentioneering-tools/docs/source/compare.rst

     </table>
     </div>

-Now, let's write metrics function confirmed_conv: which will return 1 if user has confirmed transactions or 0 if has not:
+Now, let's write metrics function confirmed_purch, which will return 1 if user has confirmed transactions or 0 if has not:

 .. code:: ipython3